BenjaminSchiller/DNA.datasets/README.md

 The generated files are written in the DNA format as specified [here](https://github.com/BenjaminSchiller/DNA.doc/blob/master/doc/FORMATS.md).

-## Usage
+## Usage for dataset generation

-To generate a dataset, use the following command:
+To generate a dataset in the DNA format, use the following command:

 	java -jar dna-dataset.jar $gdsType $gdsArguments $graphType $graphArguments $batchType $batchArguments $seed $batches $destDir $graphFilename $batchSuffix